-Kelly Enright and producer Laura Kvigstad bring you bFM's daily news & current affairs show, including Neighbourhood Watch with Radio Adelaide's Nicole Wedding, and a chat with National Party MP Jami-Lee Ross.
+Kelly Enright and producers Laura Kvigstad and Conor Mercer bring you bFM's daily news & current affairs show, including Neighbourhood Watch with Radio Adelaide's Nicole Wedding, and a chat with National Party MP Jami-Lee Ross.

 The Wire is 95bFM's long-running daily bastion of news, current affairs and views through the bFM lens.

 Kelly Enright is an AUT Communications student, with a flair for investigative journalism and social justice.
 She lived in Melbourne for 2 years, occasionally packing her backpack for a few months at a time to venture further north of the equator.
 Kelly loves chatting with people over black coffee and eating peanut butter from the jar.

 For Wire Worry Week: Pride!
 Drag queens!
 Mary-Margaret spoke to Leidy Lei, a fledgling drag queen, about being a newcomer to Auckland's drag scene.
 Her debut performace is this Friday (the 23rd of February, 2018) in this month’s Drag Wars competition: 350 K Rd, 8pm, $10 on the door.
 Go watch and vote for Leidy Lei and have a bloody good time!

 This week for Wire Worry Week we focused on LGBTI issues and spoke to the Executive Director of Rainbow Youth.
 We also looked at the plans to reopen the Albert Park tunnels, a new exhibition looking at South Auckland music, the unfortunate experiment and lots more.